Elbrys/FirstSdnApp/README.md

 1.0.0

 # Prerequisites
+   - A free account on Elbrys ODL-S
+       - Go to http://dev.elbrys.com and follow the instructions there
-   - A free account on Elbrys ODL-S with an OpenFlow switch connected to it (virtual (Mininet) switch will work)
+   - An OpenFlow switch connected to it (virtual (Mininet) switch will work)
        - Go to http://dev.elbrys.com and follow the instructions there
    - Python 2.7.x:
        - Test if your system already has it